benswift404/benswift404.github.io/_posts/2016-05-02-inspectables-swift.markdown

 ![image](/assets/article_images/2016-05-02-inspectables-swift/cornerRadius.png)

-Run the app in the simulator, and you will now see that you view has a cornerRadius of whatever you chose to set it as.
+Run the app in the simulator, and you will now see that your view has a cornerRadius of whatever you chose to set it as.

 ![image](/assets/article_images/2016-05-02-inspectables-swift/sim_view.png)